 As stated above, construction of the proposed dairy facilities would not increase the potential for impacts to groundwater quality.
-Mitigation Measures HYD-3a-k reinforce ACO and General Order requirements to quantify and evaluate water quality and determine necessary measures to remediate water quality conditions as required to meet water quality standards.
+Mitigation Measures HYD-3a-j reinforce ACO and General Order requirements to quantify and evaluate water quality and determine necessary measures to remediate water quality conditions as required to meet water quality standards.
 It includes monitoring of the effectiveness of implemented measures, and modification or addition of measures if water quality problems persist.
 Compliance with applicable requirements would reduce project impacts to groundwater quality.
 However, because of the demonstrated history of groundwater contamination as a result of animal confinement facilities, and the above-stated mitigation measures are within the responsibility and jurisdiction of other public agencies and not the County of Merced, potential impacts to groundwater quality would be significant and unavoidable.

 Implementation/Monitoring: Implementation of MM HYD-3a would be the responsibility of the CVRWQCB.
 The timing of implementation of HYD-3a is currently unknown.
-Should the CVRWQCB not develop and implement a revised General Order, then HYD-3b through HYD-3k must be implemented.
+Should the CVRWQCB not develop and implement a revised General Order, then HYD-3b through HYD-3j must be implemented.
 Implementation of these remaining measures would be the responsibility of the project applicant.
 The Merced County Division of Environmental Health, Department of Community and Economic Development, and the CVRWQCB shall monitor for compliance.
-Implementation of HYD-3c shall occur prior to herd expansion and throughout ongoing operations.
-Implementation of HYD-3d, HYD-3f, HYD-3g, and HYD-3h shall occur throughout ongoing operations.
-Implementation of HYD-3e shall occur prior to final inspection or initiation of new operations.
-Implementation of HYD-3j shall occur prior to final inspection or initiation of new operations.
-Implementation of HYD-3k shall occur throughout ongoing operations.
+Implementation of HYD-3b and HYD-3c shall occur prior to herd expansion and throughout ongoing operations.
+Implementation of HYD-3f, HYD-3g, and HYD-3h shall occur throughout ongoing operations.
+Implementation of HYD-3e shall occur prior to final inspection or initiation of new operations, and throughout ongoing operations.
+Implementation of HYD-3i shall occur prior to final inspection or initiation of new operations.
+Implementation of HYD-3j shall occur during construction.